scrappyardio/cfpb-response-timeliness/README.md

 ## What I checked and rejected

-**Seasonality — rejected.** An apparent January peak in the first pass turned out to be an artefact of an incomplete 2026: fewer months of data pulled the early-month averages up.
+**Seasonality was rejected.** An apparent January peak in the first pass turned out to be an artefact of an incomplete 2026: fewer months of data pulled the early-month averages up.
 With the partial month excluded, the pattern disappears.

-**Geography as an explanation — rejected.** The map exists to test this, not to decorate.
+**Geography as an explanation was rejected.** The map exists to test this, not to decorate.
 The colour scale is fixed at 96–99.5% rather than auto-fitted to the data, so it's directly comparable to the product chart; on that shared scale the states are close to uniform.
 Letting Power BI auto-fit would have stretched a 1.4-point spread across the full palette and made a non-finding look dramatic.

-**Dispute Rate as a metric — dropped.** Field no longer published.
+**Dispute Rate as a metric was dropped.** Field no longer published.

 ---